 English 1102 serves as a continuation of English 1101 and as an introduction to more sophisticated study of textual analysis and argument.
-The course primarily uses literary and filmic texts as the basis of reading and writing assignments, thus introducing discipline-specific-but nevertheless transferrable-- considerations about the nature of evidence, analysis, and drawing conclusions.
+The course primarily uses literary and filmic texts as the basis of reading and writing assignments, thus introducing discipline-specific-but nevertheless transferrable-considerations about the nature of evidence, analysis, and drawing conclusions.

-The revisions made to English 1101 in light of QEP implementation call for corresponding action in English 1102.
+The refocusing of content and methodologies made in English 1101 in light of QEP implementation calls for corresponding action in English 1102.
 Such refocusing needs to affirm that the course is primarily a writing course rather than an introduction to literature course, and a course that hones skills learned in English 1101 even as it develops increasingly sophisticated reading and writing skills.